tibormester/tibormester.github.io/README.md

 ### **Bug Souls - 3D Action RPG**

-In my final college semester, I’m working with a team on *Bug Souls*, an action RPG inspired by *Dark Souls*.
-In the game, you play as a bug climbing a tree.
-In class, we discussed different types of play and narrative design.
-And I think we did a pretty good job of putting our lessons into practice: Most notably, we are evoking a sense of vertigo due to the shrunk scale and nonstandard gravity (the player sticks to the branches).
+In my last college semester, I worked with a team to make *Bug Souls*, an action RPG inspired by *Dark Souls*.
+In the game, you play as an ant fighting off the corrupting vine that animates corpses and threatens to choke out life as you know it.
+A playable demo or video will be posted eventually.

-Collaborating with my four teammates has been a rewarding experience.
-Working in a team not only allows us to share expertise but also fosters a sense of camaraderie.
-In my solo projects, I often felt demoralized when I made slow progress.
-However, with Bug Souls, we support each other through rough patches.

 ---